zerkz/mcp/README.md

    You can also configure the MCP server globally by editing the VS Code [settings.json](https://code.visualstudio.com/docs/configure/settings#_settings-file-locations) file and adding a similar JSON snippet but contained in an `mcp:servers` section.

    The `--orgs` flag is required and specifies the authorized orgs you're allowing the MCP server to access.
 The `--toolsets` flag is optional and specifies the toolsets it should consult when determining the specific tool to run.
-See [Configure Orgs and Toolsets](README.md#configure-orgs-and-toolsets) for the available values for the two flags.
+See [Configure the DX MCP Server](README.md#configure-the-dx-mcp-server) for the available values for the two flags.

 1. Open VS Code, go to **View -> Command Palette** and enter **MCP: List Servers**.